rdkcentral/rdkservices/DTV/doc/DTVPlugin.md

 <a name="property.nowNextEvents"></a>
 ## *nowNextEvents <sup>property</sup>*

-Provides access to the get the now and next events (EITp/f) for the given service.
+Provides access to the now and next events (EITp/f) for the given service.

 > This property is **read-only**.